-(b) Racers riding bicycles have the right-of-way over racers pushing bicycles.
+- (b) Racers riding bicycles have the right-of-way over racers pushing bicycles.
 When practical, racers pushing should stay on the least rideable portion of the path when being passed.
-A racer pushing or carrying his bicycle can overtake a racer riding his bicycle provided he does not interfere with the rider's progress.
-Lapped riders may be asked to withdraw at the Finish Line.

-(c) Lapped riders must yield to overtaking riders from the same class and category.
-Riders should voice the command "Track" when overtaking another.
-Lapped riders must yield to the passing rider on the first command.
+A racer pushing or carrying his bicycle can overtake a racer riding his bicycle provided the racer pushing or carrying does not interfere with the rider's progress.
+Lapped riders may be asked to withdraw at the Finish Line. - (c) Lapped riders must yield the course to overtaking riders from the same class and category as quickly and efficiently as possible.
+Overtaking riders shall announce themselves sufficiently in advance of attempting to pass.
+Both overtaking and lapped riders shall be jointly responsible for a safe pass. - (d) In the event two riders are vying for position, the leading rider does not have to yield his position to the challenging rider.
+However, a rider may not bodily interfere with the intent to impede another rider's progress.
+Traditional rules of racing apply: the leading rider owns the track.